lc52520/Tools_BEAMnrc/README.md

   Creates subcopies of a file.
   Each new input has their own random number seed.
   Each new input has a unique(?) index on the end.
-  For creating matching .egsinp files thAt can be excuted with simple parallelism
+  For creating matching .egsinp files that can be excuted with simple parallelism

 ChangeFileIndexString ->